How to Fix Error Code: 0x8007025D When Installing Windows?

 1. Access BIOS using the aforementioned steps.

-2. Navigate to Diagnostics using the right and left arrow keys.
+2. Navigate to Diagnostics using the arrow keys.

 3. Select the Memory Test, press Enter, and check for any errors in your RAM.
-Address them using appropriate troubleshooting methods.
+Address any issues using appropriate troubleshooting methods.

 ABOUT THE AUTHOR